microsoft/fast/packages/fast-tooling-react/README.md

 if (window.Worker) {

-    // this file is available from @microsoft/fast-tooling-react/webworker/message-system/index.js fastMessageSystemWebWorker = new Worker("message-system.js");
-    fastMessageSystemRegistry = new MessageSystemRegistry({
+    fastMessageSystem = new MessageSystem({
-        messageSystem: fastMessageSystemWebWorker,
+        // the location of the file on the server
+        // if you are using webpack, include it in the entry section of the config
+        webWorker: "message-system.min.js",

-        // your data dictionary (you may only need a single item)
+        // your data dictionary to initialize with (you may only need a single item)
-        data: [
+        dataDictionary: [
             {
                 dataDictionaryKey1: {
                     schemaId: mySchema.id,